beatrizmilz/rstudioconf2022/README.md

 - If you raised your hand, GitHub Actions can be usefull to you, and Today my aim is to answer this question: "What is GitHub Actions?
 How can I run R Scripts with it?"

 - GitHub Actions has been heavily used in some contexts, like runing checks in packages.
+The tidyverse packages all use it, and package developers can easily start using  with the help of package usethis!

-The tidyverse packages all use it.
-But what about people that are not package developers?
-What can we do apart from package development tasks?
+- But what about people that are not package developers?
+What can be done apart from package development tasks?

-- This are some of the things that I do with Actions:
+- This are some of the things that you can do with Actions:

-  - I Scrape data from the internet...
+  - Scrape data from the internet...

   - ...and save it on the repository, in a database, or on a Google sheet..

-  - Send emails
+  - Run Rmarkdown reports

   - Run a regular R Script and save the results

+  - Send emails with the results